Published: 26 October 2020

 "All the way from Clarke Road" said Max.
 "What a strange and exotic brew that must be.

 "Come now Max, surely we must look favourably on the less travelled brews.
-Local taste is something much too be admired even before considering the economic and ecological benefits."
+Local taste is something much to be admired, even before considering the economic and ecological benefits."

 "That's all very well but Clarke Road?
 The only local ingredient will be the bloody tap water (if you'll pardon my French).
 Your not surely going to try and persuade me of the merits of that barely potable libation?
 If it wasn't for the chlorine you'd think twice about washing in it." said Max.